• plumbing heating and air alliance member

 You can use time tracking mechanisms to clock the time spent on a job and group them by service types, such as seasonal maintenance, AC repair, and gas furnace repair.

-By tacking your service efficiency, you can improve your standard operating procedures or invest in more refined training programs to reduce job site hours.
+By tracking your service efficiency, you can improve your standard operating procedures or invest in more refined training programs to reduce job site hours.

-Remember to be cognizant of employee morale and not to micromanage their service calls.
+Remember to be cognizant of employee morale and avoid micromanaging their service calls.

 9) Customer Retention